 All I have done is water these amaryllis bulbs and cover the plants during the worst of our winter weather.
 In turn I have been rewarded with an explosion of blooms - 12 stalks with 4 blooms each to be exact.
 I will not complain about cold weather from now on as I truly think… Continue reading Amaryllis Profusion

 All good things do eventually come to an end and so it was time to trim the nandinas.
 Before this last spell of wet, cold weather I pruned them back, but decided to save this cluster just to prolong the winter season.
 I always look forward to the nandinas' red berries around Thanksgiving.
-I just want to enjoy them a little longer.
-But no worries as they will soon start to bloom and reassure me that there will be berries to enjoy again!
+I just… Continue reading Linger just a little longer

 With temperatures in the upper 40's, slightly gusty wind and a grey sky the February afternoon wasn't exactly the ideal time to work in the yard, or maybe it was.
-It was time, I felt, to clean up and trim up a little as well as continue to dispose of the remains of plants that I knew would not be reappearing in the spring.
+It was time, I felt, to clean up and trim up a little as well as continue to dispose of the remains of plants that… Continue reading The first hint

 The amaryllis are in full bloom right now with new stalks still popping up.
 I just love these flowers and welcome their blooms every year!